Competition and Markets Authority investigation

 Read our full manifesto

-New transparency and client choice guidance
+Transparency and client choice guidance

-This new resource sets out a range of simple measures that practices can take to increase transparency of fees, transparency of practice ownership, and prescribing and dispensing.
+This resource sets out a range of simple measures that practices can take to increase transparency of fees, transparency of practice ownership, and prescribing and dispensing.

 Full guidance and summary sheet